bumbleparrot/quick-and-easy-sign-in-google/README.md

 # Sign in With Google and AWS Amplify for iOS with Swift
 This is the demo project showing how to integrate AWS Amplify, Sign in with Google, and iOS.

+## Initialize your amplify project via the ampify CLI tool
+1. Initialize your amplify project via `amplify init`
+2. Add an authentication system to your amplify project via `amplify auth add`
+3. Push the resources to the cloud via `amplify push`

-Install all required libraries via cocoapods.
+## Install all required libraries via cocoapods.
+1. Install cocoapod dependencies via `pod install`

 Make sure to open the workspace using the .xcworkspace file!
 Build and then run!